obsproject/.github/pull_request_template.md

 - [ ] My code is not on the master branch.
 - [ ] The code has been tested.
 - [ ] All commit messages are properly formatted and commits squashed where appropriate.
+- [ ] I have included updates to all appropriate documentation.